 Receiving an Offer

-It is possible to be accepted to our program and defer your acceptance for one year.
+It is possible to be accepted into our program and defer your acceptance for one year.
 However, because the program may change over time, any deferred resident would be subject to the program requirements for the cohort year in which he/she is actually participating.
 A deferral is non-binding and does not require a fee.
 If after receiving your Letter of Intent (offer), and would like to request a deferral placement, please contact the Director of Admissions and Selection.